cssandstuff/kuaka/content/about.md

 * Translations accepted by the New Zealand Transport Agency (NZTA), New Zealand Qualifications Authority (NZQA) and Immigration New Zealand
 * I have been translating since 2003

 My experience includes translating and revising/editing a variety of texts.
-I have knowledge of what Immigration New Zealand requires and I also have several years’ experience translating Japanese medical journal articles.
+I have knowledge of what Immigration New Zealand requires and I also have many years’ experience translating medical records and Japanese medical journal articles.

 Email info@kuakatranslations.co.nz for a quote for your professional translation requirements.